 1. THE WONDERFUL PEOPLE

-Travelling in Sri Lanka with kids is not only an adventure packed with cool culture, beach bliss, ancient history and weird and wonderful wildlife, it’s also one of the friendliest places on earth.
+Traveling in Sri Lanka with kids is not only an adventure packed with cool culture, beach bliss, ancient history and weird and wonderful wildlife, it’s also one of the friendliest places on earth.
 Sri Lankans LOVE kids – and travelling with the nippers guarantees you a warm welcome wherever you go.
 These guys literally DO NOT CARE if your bubba is wailing in a restaurant, your toddler is smashing up the gift shop, or your teenager refuses to make eye contact when spoken to.
 They will love your unruly rabble anyway.

 2. THE MIND-BOGGLING WILDLIFE